dalonsoro/BDVA-Data-Value-Creation-Framework/AI-driven value creation in data ecosystems/readme.md

 - Experimentation and sandboxing aroind AI in the data space

 ## AI into DSSC blueprint
-As a firts approach, most of these aspects can be centralized in the services offering of the data space (the so called value creation services), as we propose in the following figure, when we use the Data Spaces Support Centre buiding blocks structure (https://dssc.eu/space/BVE2/1071252426/Building+Block+Overview) as the reference:
+As a simple and first approach, we propose for most of these aspects to be centralized in the services offering of the data space (the so called value creation services).
+This is shown in the following figure, when we use some of the Data Spaces Support Centre buiding blocks (https://dssc.eu/space/BVE2/1071252426/Building+Block+Overview) as reference:

 <img src="../images/AI in DSSC BBs.png" alt="Description" width="2000"/>